Daniel-Mietchen/events/SciDataCon2016.md

 # About
 This file hosts an abstract for [SciDataCon 2016](http://www.scidatacon.org/2016/) (11-13 September, 2016, in Denver, Colorado, U.S.), which was submitted on May 31 (submission ID 342).
 The abstract has been accepted on July 7, and the talk has been included in the session [The Data requirements and availability for decision makers (ID 93)](http://www.scidatacon.org/2016/sessions/), which is to take place on September 12 from 9:30–11:00 am [MDT](https://www.timeanddate.com/time/zones/mdt) as part of the *Data Reuse and Enhancement* track (see [program](http://www.scidatacon.org/2016/programme/)).
+The talk's projected time slot is ca. from 10:14-10:26 am.

 # Title
 Data sharing in public health emergencies